-Individualised Learning Programs and curriculum enrichment
+Individualised Learning Programs and curriculum enrichment.

-- Learning Packs to support with resources, teaching and learning were distributed to all PP children during school closures and used when children were back at school. - Impact: Pupil and parent voice indicated booklets were used by children and parents to support home learning and re-visit and catch up learning throughout the academic year.
+- Learning Packs to support with resources, teaching and learning have been distributed to all PP children to provide extra support for them to catch up with learning at home. - Impact: Pupil and parent voice indicated books provided motivation were used by children and parents to support home learning and re-visit and catch up learning throughout the academic year.
 The feedback indicated these resources were helpful in supporting remembering key knowledge and skills.